sanild/sanild/README.md

 Software Developer
 ------------------

 I've been coding since 2016, when I started learning C++.
-Since then, I've learnt Web and Mobile Development, almost finished an undergraduate Computer Science degree, and worked 14 months as a Software Developer!
+Since then, I've learnt Web and Mobile Development, obtained an undergraduate Computer Science degree, and worked 14 months as a Software Developer!

 * 🌍  I'm based in St. John's, NL
 * 🖥️  See my portfolio at [my website](http://sanild.github.io/sanildhamija/)